 Let’s review: farm management software gives you confidence that your records are accurate, and they’re accessible from anywhere and by multiple users.
 The icing on the cake?
 Your data is real-time—you can be sure the information is the most up-to-date possible, entered and available moments after the work is complete.

-Real-time records are changing things significantly.
-We’ll let growers speak about the benefits of real-time data.
+Real-time records are changing things significantly, and growers are excited about the benefits of real-time data.

 Paul Sproule of Sproule Family Farms: “The reason I pursued technology is I wanted information and I wanted it quickly.
 I've got that yield data before all the trucks are dumped.
 It gives you real-time data at your fingertips within seconds.”